DonnEdwards/Fixer/README.md

 Written by Donn Edwards (c) 2019 Watchmanager.net

 This utility looks through text files and does a string search and replace.
-The resulting files are saved with a .txt extension, so Hello.clw becomes Hello.clw.txt
+The resulting files are saved with a .txt folder, with a .txt extension, so c:\dev\Hello.clw becomes c:\dev\.txt\Hello.clw.txt

 It was written as a learning exercise to understand how hand coded Clarion programs work and how to put everything together to create a working program.
 Hopefully it is sufficently